-The lenses and accessories mentioned in this Instruction Manual are current as of August 2014.
-For information on the camera's compatibility with any lenses and accessories introduced after this date, contact any Canon Service Center.
+The descriptions in this Instruction Manual are current as of March 2016.
+For information on the compatibility with any products introduced after this date, contact any Canon Service Center.
+For the latest version Instruction Manual, refer to the Canon Web site.